A U.S. SECRET SERVICE ANALYSIS OF PLOTS AGAINST SCHOOLS 2021

 LIMITED TO OPEN SOU RC E I N F O R MAT I O N

-Averting Targeted School Violence |
+Averting Targeted School Violence | 2

 Executive Summary

-for preventing targeted school violence.
+THREAT ASSESSMENT IS THE BEST PRAC TICE for preventing targeted school violence.
 The averted attacks in this report

 confirm what the National Threat Assessment Center’s (NTAC) research has found on school attacks, specifically that

-observable concerning behaviors as they escalate toward violence.
+students display a variety of observable concerning behaviors as they escalate toward violence.
 In order to identify,

 assess, and intervene with students who may pose a risk of harm to themselves or others, schools and communities

-should develop multidisciplinary threat assessment programs, as outlined in NTAC’s
+should develop multidisciplinary threat assessment programs, as outlined in NTAC’s Enhancing School Safety Using a

 should be guided by the research findings contained in this report, along with NTAC’s 2019 examination of school

-Protecting America’s Schools: A U.S. Secret Service Analysis of Targeted
+attacks that occurred from 2008 to 2017, titled Protecting America’s Schools: A U.S. Secret Service Analysis of Targeted

-School Violence.
+School Violence.2

 When conducted properly, a threat assessment will involve providing robust interventions and support for students